MM2H long-stay program, strong infrastructure, English widely spoken, low cost of living.

-As a dollar earner spending in Malaysia, you benefit from the dollar's reserve status — but the local inflation trend still erodes what you buy.
-This calculator shows both sides.
+As a dollar earner spending in Malaysia, you benefit from the dollar's reserve status — but local inflation still erodes what you buy.
+The calculator shows both sides.

 Malaysia quietly became one of the best-value expat destinations in Southeast Asia, and the numbers back it up.
 A comfortable two-bedroom apartment in Mont Kiara or Bangsar in Kuala Lumpur runs somewhere between 2,500 and 4,500 MYR per month.
 A proper meal at a hawker center in Chow Kit or Petaling Street costs under 15 MYR.
 For someone earning a dollar-denominated remote income or pension, the lifestyle math is compelling in a way that's hard to find in comparable cities.